best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/05_clustering.md

 ### Perform clustering with the Louvain algorithm

 By default, `Seurat` performs clustering on the KNN graph, using the Louvain algorithm.
 The Louvain algorithm works by recursively merging the most similar cell profiles in clusters, based on an optimization metric, called "modularity".
-The algorithm will stop after a certain modularity value has been reached, yeilding the final cluster estimates.
+The algorithm will stop after a certain modularity value has been reached, yielding the final cluster estimates.

 In `Seurat` the Louvain algorithm is performed by the `FindClusters()` function.
 Again, there are knobs we can turn in this process, particularly the `resolution` parameter, which controls the stopping value.
 This is set to 0.8, by default, and lower values will result in earlier stoppage, i.e. fewer clusters, and the opposition for higher values. here, we can take a heuristical approach by clustering under several resolution parameters, and then view our results in lower dimension with UMAP.
 Again, this is a "squishy" process, and prior knowledge about the general types of cells we expect in our data is very helpful.